Have you ever tasted perfectly smoked ribs that practically melt off the bone or a brisket so tender it barely holds together?

 This method of barbecue is more than tradition.
 It is based on science.

-Eddie’s Tip: Whether you’re using a charcoal smoker, pellet grill, or offset stick burner, understanding the science behind the smoke can take your barbecue from good to unforgettable.
+Eddie’s Tip: Whether you’re using a charcoal smoker, pellet grill, or offset stick burner, understanding the science behind the smoking meat can take your barbecue from good to unforgettable.

 “Low and Slow” What Does It Really Mean?